trueos/pcbsd/src-qt5/docs/controlpanel.rst

 This tab provides a graphical interface for installing system source or the ports tree using :command:`git`.

-If you click the "Fetch PC-BSD System Source" button, a progress screen will indicate that sources are being downloaded to :file:`/usr/src/`.
+If you click the "Fetch PC-BSD System Source" button, a pop-up menu will display the download process.
+The source will be saved to :file:`/usr/src/`.
 Once the download is complete, a "Finished!" message will appear and you can click the "Close" button to exit this screen.

 If you click the "Fetch PC-BSD Ports Tree" button, a message will indicate that ports are being fetched and will indicate when this is complete by adding a